Mother's Little Helper (Once Upon a Time): Opening sequence

-Event Chronology
+Event chronology

 The Dark Realm events involving Gideon take place after "Changelings" and before "Wish You Were Here," while the Storybrooke events leading up to Gideon's backstory and Hook's adventures in the present day Enchanted Forest take place after "A Wondrous Place" and Hook's return to Neverland take place after "Save Henry."

-In the Past of the Dark Realm
+In the characters' past

-In the Dark Realm, 28 years ago in that realm's past, the Black Fairy has received the baby Gideon, who she just stole from the Blue Fairy, and she places the child with one of the child laborers, ordering her to raise the child as if her were the Black Fairy's.
+In the Dark Realm, 28 years ago in that realm's past, the Black Fairy has received the baby Gideon, who she just stole from the Blue Fairy, and she places the child with one of the child laborers, ordering her to raise the child as if he were the Black Fairy's.
 As the years pass, a young Gideon is now a prisoner and befriends another boy, Roderick.
 Gideon vows to protect his friend, but when he lashes out at the Black Fairy, she punishes Roderick instead as a way to torment her grandson.

 On Gideon's 28th birthday, the Black Fairy tells her grandson (whom she calls her "son") how proud she is of him, when she noticed one of keys is missing, so she sends Gideon to go after the person responsible.
 When Gideon discovers that Roderick (who is still a slave) was the person who stole the key, Roderick convinces Gideon to become a hero by defeating the Black Fairy, and tells him that his grandmother is trying to harvest more magic dust after using up the last one (which was used for the first Dark Curse).
 Gideon apologized to Roderick for what happened when they were young and offered his aid.
 Roderick then tells Gideon that he needed the power of The Savior (Emma), which requires a magical orb in order to reach her.

 When Gideon and Roderick find the orb and is ready to contact Emma, the Black Fairy appears.
 It turns out she had it all set up to test Gideon.
 When Gideon decided to defend himself however, the Black Fairy responded by turning Roderick into a bug then killing him.
 She then revealed that she was after Emma all along.
 She takes Gideon's heart and orders him to find and kill Emma, then bring the Hrunting sword back to her, which will free her from the Dark Realm.